Almond flour has certainly made its delicious mark on paleo and gluten-free baking the last few years — and for good reason.

 Gluten Free Almond Flour Cookies

 As the recipe headnote reiterates, these Gluten-Free Almond Flour Cookies are light and crisp — the ideal match for coffee, tea, or a light dessert.
-The cookies are made using unsalted butter, brown sugar (or maple syrup), vanilla extract, gluten-free oat flour, and almond flour.
+This gluten free almond flour cookie recipe is made using unsalted butter, brown sugar (or maple syrup), vanilla extract, gluten-free oat flour, and almond flour.
 They’re topped with sparkling sugar and ground cinnamon for an extra delightful and sweet bonus.
 Keep a batch on hand for mid-week afternoon tea dates with friends.

 Almond Meal Bread